Sushruta17/Demo-repo/README.md

 # Header 1
-This i sthe first line.
+This is the first line.